MG Software.

 Pros

-• +Free with the largest extension ecosystem (40,000+)
+• +Free and open-source with the largest extension ecosystem (40,000+ extensions)

-• +Excellent language support via extensions
+• +Excellent language support via extensions for virtually any programming language

-• +Built-in Git integration and terminal
+• +Built-in Git integration, terminal, and debugging without additional configuration

 Cons

-• -Can slow down with many extensions
+• -Can become noticeably slow with many active extensions simultaneously

-• -Electron-based: higher memory usage
+• -Electron-based architecture results in higher memory usage than native editors

-• -AI features require separate extensions
+• -AI features require separate extensions such as GitHub Copilot or Continue

 2. Cursor